2025 Khuzdar school bus bombing: Investigation

 Following the incident, Pakistan's Counter Terrorism Department (CTD) registered a formal case and initiated an investigation in coordination with intelligence agencies.
 Preliminary analysis confirmed the use of over 30 kilograms of explosives in a vehicle-borne improvised explosive device (VBIED).
 Forensic teams collected evidence from the blast site, including vehicle remnants and explosive residues.
-Pakistani officials later alleged that the Baloch Liberation Army (BLA) was behind the attack, accusing Indian intelligence of providing support, claims India firmly denied.
-As of 25 May 2025, no group had claimed responsibility, and the investigation remained ongoing.
+Pakistani officials later said that the Baloch Liberation Army (BLA) was behind the attack, saying that Indian intelligence had provided them with the support necessary to carry it out, which India denied.
+As of 25 May 2025, no group had claimed responsibility, and the investigation had remained ongoing.